Ninetalesgh/dndcampaign/vault/dm/items.md

 *(adventuring gear, Common)*
 - **Weight**: 500 g
 - **Price**: 1 cp
 - **Properties**: A Torch burns for 1 hour, casting Bright Light in a radius 4 *(6m)* sphere and Dim Light for another 4 *(6m)*.
-When you take the Attack action, you can attack with the Torch, using it as a Simple Melee weapon.
+When you take the Attack Action, you can attack with the Torch, using it as a Simple Melee weapon.
 On a hit, the target takes 1 Fire damage.
 *(Source: PHB'24, page229)*

 ### Traveler's Clothes